1 CORINTHIANS 15:29: "Else what shall they do which are

 “Neither give heed to fables and endless genealogies, which minister questions, rather than godly edifying which is in faith: so do.”—1 Timothy 1:4

-that we all can be “saviors” by "redeeming our dead" ancestors though
+Thus we conclude that contrary to the Mormon notion that we all can be “saviors” by "redeeming our dead" ancestors though baptism, the Bible proclaims:

 “None of them can by any means redeem his brother, nor give to God a ransom for him:”—Psalm 49:7